Mireon/slide-panels/README.md

 #### CSS and JS

-The resource files are located in the folders:
+The resource files are located in the following paths:
 - `vendor/mireon/slide-panels/resources/assets/styles/slide-panels.min.css`
 - `vendor/mireon/slide-panels/resources/assets/scripts/slide-panels.min.js`

-Copy these files to the public directory and add them to a page.
+Copy these files to your the public directory and add them to a page.

 ```html
 <html>